srivastava-utkarshh/Awakening1-prog/README.md

 - ⚡ Fun fact: ...
 -->
 ### It's Utkarsh Srivastava
-- 🔭 I’m currently working on Nagarro as a Full Stack Developer.
+- 🔭 I’m currently working on Nagarro as a Backend Developer.
-- 🌱 I’m currently working on  Angular and Java.
+- 🌱 I’m currently working on  Java, Spring Boot, Microservices.
 - 🤔 I’m looking for new opportunities.